sailpoint-oss/golang-sdk/api_v2025/docs/Methods/MultiHostIntegrationAPI.md

 	"context"
 	"fmt"
 	"os"
-   ""
+  v2025 "github.com/sailpoint-oss/golang-sdk/v2/api_v2025"
-	openapiclient "github.com/sailpoint-oss/golang-sdk/v2"
+	sailpoint "github.com/sailpoint-oss/golang-sdk/v2"
 )

 func main() {
-    offset := 0 # int32 | Offset into the full result set.
+    offset := 0 // int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) # int32 | Offset into the full result set.
 Usually specified with *limit* to paginate through the results.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) limit := 250 # int32 | Max number of results to return.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 0) limit := 250 // int32 | Max number of results to return.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) # int32 | Max number of results to return.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) sorters := name # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **name** (optional) # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **name** (optional) filters := id eq 2c91808b6ef1d43e016efba0ce470904 # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **type**: *in*  **forSubAdminId**: *in* (optional) # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **type**: *in*  **forSubAdminId**: *in* (optional) count := true # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to 250) sorters := `name` // string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **name** (optional) # string | Sort results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#sorting-results)  Sorting is supported for the following fields: **name** (optional) filters := `id eq 2c91808b6ef1d43e016efba0ce470904` // string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **type**: *in*  **forSubAdminId**: *in* (optional) # string | Filter results using the standard syntax described in [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters#filtering-results)  Filtering is supported for the following fields and operators:  **type**: *in*  **forSubAdminId**: *in* (optional) count := true // bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
 See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) # bool | If *true* it will populate the *X-Total-Count* response header with the number of results that would be returned if *limit* and *offset* were ignored.
 Since requesting a total count can have a performance impact, it is recommended not to send **count=true** if that value will not be used.
-See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) forSubadmin := 5168015d32f890ca15812c9180835d2e # string | If provided, filters the returned list according to what is visible to the indicated ROLE_SUBADMIN Identity or SOURCE_SUBADMIN identity.
+See [V3 API Standard Collection Parameters](https://developer.sailpoint.com/idn/api/standard-collection-parameters) for more information. (optional) (default to false) forSubadmin := `5168015d32f890ca15812c9180835d2e` // string | If provided, filters the returned list according to what is visible to the indicated ROLE_SUBADMIN Identity or SOURCE_SUBADMIN identity.
 The value of the parameter is either an Identity ID, or the special value **me**, which is shorthand for the calling Identity's ID.
 A 400 Bad Request error is returned if the **for-subadmin** parameter is specified for an Identity that is not a subadmin. (optional) # string | If provided, filters the returned list according to what is visible to the indicated ROLE_SUBADMIN Identity or SOURCE_SUBADMIN identity.
 The value of the parameter is either an Identity ID, or the special value **me**, which is shorthand for the calling Identity's ID.
 A 400 Bad Request error is returned if the **for-subadmin** parameter is specified for an Identity that is not a subadmin. (optional)

 	configuration := NewDefaultConfiguration()
-	apiClient := NewAPIClient(configuration)
+	apiClient := sailpoint.NewAPIClient(configuration)
-	resp, r, err := apiClient..MultiHostIntegrationAPI.GetMultiHostIntegrationsList(context.Background()).Offset(offset).Limit(limit).Sorters(sorters).Filters(filters).Count(count).ForSubadmin(forSubadmin).Execute()
+  resp, r, err := apiClient.V2025.MultiHostIntegrationAPI.GetMultiHostIntegrationsList(context.Background()).Execute()
+	//resp, r, err := apiClient.V2025.MultiHostIntegrationAPI.GetMultiHostIntegrationsList(context.Background()).Offset(offset).Limit(limit).Sorters(sorters).Filters(filters).Count(count).ForSubadmin(forSubadmin).Execute()
 	if err != nil {
 		fmt.Fprintf(os.Stderr, "Error when calling `MultiHostIntegrationAPI.GetMultiHostIntegrationsList``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)